-Project on Gender in the Global Community Now Accepting Applications for 2019-20 Student Fellows (Application Deadline: September 20)
+Project on Gender in the Global Community Now Accepting Applications for 2019-20 Student Fellows (Application Deadline EXTENDED: September 27)

 Established in 2010 in response to the growing recognition of and research interest in myriad connections between gender equality and security, LISD’s Project on Gender in the Global Community (GGC) broadly examines the functioning of gendered structures and norms in the international system.
 The research agenda and related activities of GGC work to bring issues of gender inclusion and equality to the fore in broader dialogues about sustainable development, state building, economic and political participation, negotiation and mediation, peace, and security.